mib-kamel/mongo-strict/README.md

 ### findOneById(id: string, select)

-It will find one document by its id and can select the wanted feilds.
+It will find one document by its id and can select the wanted fields.

 ```JavaScript
 const user = await userRepository.findOneById("6309c6f839fc4980aeb34677", ["email"])